1,000+ Opportunities

 Search similar grants →Extracted from the official opportunity page/RFP to help you evaluate fit faster.

-VCET - Vermont Center for Emerging Technologies You are using an outdated browser.
+Vermont Seed Capital - VCET - Vermont Center for Emerging Technologies You are using an outdated browser.
 Please upgrade your browser to improve your experience.
-The entrepreneur is our north star You have an idea, we have the experience and resources to help you turn that idea into a business.
+The Farmer Companies / Company Spotlight The Farmer Companies is a private equity firm that licenses, invests in, and acquires brands with the potential to expand into new markets.

-Based on current listing details, eligibility includes: Vermont-based tech startups and entrepreneurs, especially those in AI, biotech, or related fields.
+Based on current listing details, eligibility includes: Vermont-based technology-enabled startups and entrepreneurs poised to scale.
 Applicants should confirm final requirements in the official notice before submission.

 Current published award information indicates Up to $25,000 Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.